bright-dev/bright/doc/source/Reactor1G.rst

     This is computed via the ``Reactor1G.calc_deltaR()`` method.

-.. attribute:: Reactor1G.TruCR
+.. attribute:: Reactor1G.tru_cr

     The transuranic conversion ratio of the reactor (float).
-This is set via :meth:`calcTruCR`.
+This is set via :meth:`calc_tru_cr`.

 --------------------------------------